DrabWeb/Komikan/README.md

 > * Drag and Drop import
 > * See how much percent you are done a Manga
 > * Cover image compression for faster loading
+> * Size the grid to maximize screen usage

 ### Reader